alandefreitas/pareto/docs/integration/cmake-targets/use-it-as-a-cmake-subdirectory.md

 ---
 # Use it as a CMake subdirectory

-You can use pareto-front directly in CMake projects without installing it.
+You can use pareto directly in CMake projects without installing it.
 Check if you have [Cmake](http://cmake.org) 3.14+ installed:

 ```bash
 cmake -version